History of English cricket (1726–1750): 1741–1750

-Kent played Surrey in 1746 but the result is unknown.
-There were no more inter-county matches for four years until the three Kent v Surrey matches in 1750.
+Kent played Surrey in 1746, but the result is unknown.
+There were no more inter-county matches for four years until the three Kent versus Surrey matches in 1750.
 Kent were handicapped by the loss of Robert Colchin, who had died of smallpox on 29 April 1750.
 The first match was on 6 July at Dartford Brent with a return on the 9th at the Artillery Ground.
-Kent won by 3 wickets on the Brent after Surrey had scored 57 and 36, and Kent had replied with 54 and 40/7.
+Kent won by 3 wickets on the Brent after Surrey had scored 57 and 36, and Kent had replied with 54 and 40 for 7.
 There is no surviving scorecard but the name of all 22 players are known: Hodsoll, Romney, the Bryant brothers, and the Bell brothers all played for Kent; Dingate, Faulkner, the Harris brothers, and John Frame all played for Surrey.
-The teams were unchanged for the return which Surrey won by 9 wickets after Kent had scored 53 and 55; Surrey replied with 80 and 29–1 to win with some ease.
+The teams were unchanged for the return which Surrey won by 9 wickets after Kent had scored 53 and 55; Surrey replied with 80 and 29 for 1, to win with some ease.
 The third match, probably arranged as a decider, was at the Artillery Ground on 20 July.
-Surrey scored 55 and 42; Kent replied with 63 and 35/9 to win a very tight contest by 1 wicket.
-Five runs were still needed when the penultimate wicket fell.
+Surrey scored 55 and 42; Kent replied with 63 and 35 for 9 to win a very tight contest by 1 wicket; five runs had still been required when the penultimate wicket fell.
 The teams were unchanged from the two previous matches but again there are no individual scores.
 All three matches were won by the team batting second.
 The London Club ruled beforehand that players must reside in the county they play for.
 The Frames still lived at Warlingham in 1750, so John Frame could play for Surrey, but he was latterly associated with Dartford.